 - Social studies showed >90% of inhabitants liking the effects and wanting to keep using In2Care EaveTubes.

 As product developer and IP owner, In2Care is preparing mass-scale Eave Tube manufacturing processes and developing sustainable business models for Eave Tube commercialization.
-Within the BMGF-funded project we will assess different routes to market via Implementation pilots, for instance by implementing EaveTubes in a Sugar estate accommodations in North-Western Tanzania.
+Within the BMGF-funded project we are assessing different routes to market via Implementation pilots, for instance by implementing EaveTubes in a Sugar estate accommodations in North-Western Tanzania.